shamid90/JDBC_manipulation/tennis/README.txt

-The goal of the programm is to connect to database (in this case Postgres) and manipulate data with own methods in Java.
+The goal of the program is to connect to database (in this case Postgres) and manipulate data with own methods in Java.

-All objects in this programm are "immutable objects".
+All objects in this program are "immutable objects".

 To connect to the database, the files in the class should be changed according to your own database server.
 For example: